Polish alphabet: Computer encoding

 There are several systems for encoding the Polish alphabet for computers.
-All letters of the Polish alphabet are included in Unicode, and thus Unicode-based encodings such as UTF-8 and UTF-16 can be used.
+All letters of the Polish alphabet are included in Unicode (blocks Basic Latin, Latin-1 Supplement and Latin Extended-A), and thus Unicode-based encodings such as UTF-8 and UTF-16 can be used.
 The Polish alphabet is completely included in the Basic Multilingual Plane of Unicode.
 The standard 8-bit character encoding for the Polish alphabet is ISO 8859-2 (Latin-2), although both ISO 8859-13 (Latin-7) and ISO 8859-16 (Latin-10) encodings include glyphs of the Polish alphabet.
 Microsoft's format for encoding the Polish alphabet is Windows-1250.

 The Polish letters which are not present in the English alphabet have the following HTML codes and Unicode codepoints:

 For other encodings, see Polish code pages, but also Combining Diacritical Marks Unicode block.

 A common test sentence containing all the Polish diacritic letters is the nonsensical Zażółć gęślą jaźń ('Yellow the ego with/of a gusle').